-Woodbury University encourages graduate students to submit their applications before the below program specific deadlines.
+Woodbury University encourages graduate students to submit their applications before the program specific deadlines.

-Below you will find information for graduate applicants, including instructions for international and veteran applicants.
+Below you will find information for graduate applicants, including instructions for international applicants.

 Deadline: Applications are due January 15th of each year.
 Materials submitted after this date will continue to be reviewed on a rolling basis until June 1st or until maximum enrollment is reached, whichever comes first.